karanilow/ToDoInReact/README.md

 ![Yarn Version](https://badgen.net/npm/v/yarn)

-Tis is a simple 'To do list' app created with Node.js, React.js, and a Mongo database.
+This is a simple 'To do list' app created with Node.js, React.js, and a Mongo database.

 - Type some tasks
 - See list in the middle